 The crucifixion of Jesus has a continuing significance to all who have taken up a cross to follow him.
 We continue to participate in his death and in the new covenant because we participate in his life.
 Paul wrote, “Is not the cup of thanksgiving for which we give thanks a participation in the blood of Christ?
 And is not the bread that we break a participation in the body of Christ?”
 (1 Corinthians 10:16).
 In the Lord’s Supper, we show that we share in Jesus Christ.
 We commune with him.
 We are united in him.

-John 6 conveys a similar picture.
-After Jesus proclaimed himself to be the “bread of life,” he said, “Whoever eats my flesh and drinks my blood has eternal life, and I will raise him up at the last day" (v.
-54).
+John 6 conveys a similar idea.
+After Jesus proclaimed himself to be the “bread of life,” he said, “Whoever eats my flesh and drinks my blood has eternal life, and I will raise him up at the last day” (verse 54).
 Our spiritual food is in Jesus Christ.
 The Lord’s Supper pictures this ongoing truth.
-“Whoever eats my flesh and drinks my blood remains in me, and I in him" (v.
-56).
-We signify that we live in Christ, and he lives in us.
+“Whoever eats my flesh and drinks my blood remains in me, and I in him” (verse 56).
+We show that we live in Christ, and he lives in us.

 Paul criticized the Corinthian Christians for their manner of observing the Lord’s Supper.
-The wealthy members were coming first, eating a great meal and even getting drunk.
+The wealthy members were coming first, eating a great meal and getting drunk.
 The poor members came last, still hungry.
-The wealthy were not sharing with the poor (vv.
-20-22).
+The wealthy were not sharing with the poor (verses 20-22).
 They were not really sharing in the life of Christ, for they were not doing what he would do.
-They were not understanding what it means to be members of the body of Christ, and that members have responsibilities toward one another.
+They did not understand what it means to be members of the body of Christ, and that members have responsibilities toward one another.

 At Jesus’ last meal with his disciples, Jesus pictured the life of God’s kingdom by washing the feet of his disciples (John 13:1-15).
 When Peter protested, Jesus said it was necessary that he wash his feet.
 The Christian life involves both serving and being served.